 The five reasons above are all worthy considerations, but the main one is just to make sure you’re not being taken for a ride.
 It quite literally pays to look around.
 Turns out all that time locked down at home might’ve been the perfect time to start saving on it?

-Please be aware that you should always consider getting mortgage or financial advice first and be aware of the potential downsides.
-Talk to your broker or ME for a full list of potential risks and rewards.
+Please be aware that you should always consider getting a mortgage or financial advice first and be aware of the potential downsides.
+Talk to your A1 Team Member for a full list of potential risks and rewards.